 Ebony Williams and her four children found hope and a pathway to resilience, a year after being homeless, with a little help from Families First (left).

 Today there are 13,000 children in foster care in Georgia.

 will most likely not obtain a bachelor’s degree

 Every year nearly 500 of Georgia’s youth age-out of Foster Care with nowhere to go.

 will earn a college degree by age 25

 will become homeless after age 18

-For the last 128 years, Families First has been providing empowering solutions for Atlanta’s most vulnerable population.
+For 130 years, Families First has been providing empowering solutions for Atlanta’s most vulnerable population.
 In 1890, Families First started as an orphanage on the Westside of the city on what is now the Spelman campus.
 In 1937, we went on to become the first licensed adoption agency in the state of Georgia.
 In 1964, we opened the first group home (now called cooperatives) for young people in the state, and in 1989 we developed a curriculum that more than 200 communities across the country use to help divorcing parents learn how to co-parent their children.
 Now, we are committed to setting up youth for success by young adulthood by providing them with key services to overcome life's challenges and reach their goals.